Holic75/KingmakerFavoredClass/README.md

  - +1 to base speed/level for elf barbarians, bloodragers and monks
  - +1 to natural AC when using mutagen/4 levels for dwarf alchemists
  - +1 to number of internal buffer uses/6 levels for halfling kineticists
+ - +1 to maximum number of arcane reservoir points/level for elf arcanists,
+ - +1 to to aracane reservoir point restored after rest/6 levels for gnome arcanists.

 It also add following feats: